greenplum-db/gpdb-archive/concourse/pipelines/README.md

 The following workflow should be followed:

 * Edit the template file (`templates/gpdb-tpl.yml`).
-* Generate the pipeline.
+* Generate the pipelines.
 During this step, the pipeline release jobs will be validated.
 * Use the Concourse `fly` command to set the pipeline (`gpdb_main-generated.yml`).
 * Once the pipeline is validated to function properly, commit the updated template and pipeline.